davidoster/Bonfire-Next/bonfire/docs/general/models.md

 Keeping with the MVC spirit, Bonfire uses Models to allow you interact with your database in a simple, consistent manner.
 By using the **BF_Model** as the base class for all of your models, you can very quickly setup a simple model capable of finding records, creating new and editing existing records, deleting records, checking if a key/value is unique in this table, counting the results, and more.

 BF_Model acts as a middleman layer between your models and CodeIgniter's standard Model class, working hand-in-hand with ActiveRecord query builder.
-If you don't need any special queries, your can have a working model in just a handful of lines.
+If you don't need any special queries, you can have a working model in just a handful of lines.

-## Is it an ORM?

-BF_Model is not an ORM.
-While ORM's have their place, Bonfire does not ship with one included.

 ## A Skeleton Model

 To get started with a new model, you can use the following skeleton file:

     class X_model extends BF_Model